 - Smoking.
 This study found that smoking is significantly associated with an increased risk of colorectal cancer and death.

 - Presence of polyps in the colon/rectum.
 Untreated polyps may eventually become cancerous.

-- Having Crohn’s disease or Irritable Bowel Disease have a higher risk of developing colorectal cancer.
+- Crohn’s disease or Irritable Bowel Disease has a higher risk of developing colorectal cancer.